muhnehh/cercloo/readme.md

 then i used the compliance checker. this part turns rules into code, so the system can flag problems before they become bigger issues. that is useful because hr mistakes can affect pay, leave, visas, and legal compliance.

 the agentic part is the control loop. it does not only run one fixed script. it discovers, plans, acts, checks results, and exports what it found. that is why it feels more like an agent than a plain pipeline.

+## why i used graphrag (and how it is different from normal rag)

+i used graphrag because hr data is connected, not isolated. one employee links to contract terms, payroll, leave balances, and compliance rules. a graph view helps keep those relationships clear.

+normal rag mostly finds similar text chunks using vector similarity. this is great for many tasks, but it can miss multi-step relationships across records.

+graphrag adds structure on top of retrieval. instead of only asking "what text is similar?", it can also ask "what entities are related?" and "how are they connected?".

+in simple words:

+- normal rag: best when you need nearest matching text snippets fast.
+- graphrag: better when correctness depends on relationships between people, fields, records, and rules.

+for this project, graphrag helps when mapping and compliance decisions depend on linked context, not just one column name in isolation.

 ## why this is better